James John: Death and estate

 On May 28, 1886, John was found dead in his bedroom.
 The coroner said John succumbed to "natural causes".
 He was discovered by his neighbor T. D. Taylor who recalled the incident, "This morning at 8 o'clock [am] I went and rapped on Mr. John's door and received no answer.
 I returned again between 11 and 12 o'clock as I wished to see him on business.
 I got no reply.
 I then went and called Mr. Crooks and told him I though something was wrong.
 We returned together and knocked at the door and still received no answer.
 We then placed some boxes beneath the window of his bedroom.
 Mr. Crooks got up there and noticed John lying in his bed, dead."
 John was 77 years old at the time of his death.
 Prior to 1904, James John's grave had no headstone.
 Citizens of the newly incorporated City of St. Johns funded the marker on his grave site at Historic Columbian Cemetery on Columbia boulevard.

-John's will was signed and dated on May 14, 1888.
+John's will was signed and dated on March 14, 1883.
 It called for his personal property to be sold and his property be leased for a period no longer than 15 years.
 One plot of land was set dedicated to a public school for St. Johns.
 John's document read, "[the school] shall be public and open to the children of the school district, which shall embrace the town of St. Johns [...]
-It is not my intention to direct the particular branches of education should be taught, nor in any way to limit the use of money in promoting certain types of education, only I desire that it shall never be used to inculcate the doctrines of one religion sect one more then the other".
+It is not my intention to direct the particular branches of education should be taught, nor in any way to limit the use of money in promoting certain types of education, only I desire that it shall never be used to inculcate the doctrines of one religion sect one more than the other".